top of page

 Summary:

-One of the most remarkable aspects of Youngblood's career was his incredible toughness and durability.
+Throughout his career, Youngblood's consistency and durability were remarkable.
 He famously played through the 1979 playoffs and Super Bowl XIV with a fractured left fibula, showcasing his unwavering commitment to his team and his willingness to sacrifice his body for the game he loved.
+His ability to maintain a high level of play despite injuries was a testament to his toughness and preparation.

 6. Deacon Jones